tokamak-network/tonstarter-contracts/docgen/docs/dev/DeveloperVault.md

 ## Function `claimReward()`

-Developers can receive their FLDs
+Developers can receive their TOSs

 ###### DeveloperVault-currentRewardBlock--